AbhasKumar20/Intent_Retrieval/README.md

 This notebook showcases the initial approach to intent recognition using both TF-IDF and Sentence Transformers.
 It contains an evaluation of both these methods on a dataset to compare their performance in recognizing intents based on semantic meaning.

 ### 6. **`post_evaluation.py`**:
-A Python script dedicated to evaluating the final performance of the intent recognition system (build with Sentence Transformer + FAISS) post deployement.
+A Python script dedicated to evaluating the final performance of the intent recognition system (build with Sentence Transformer + FAISS) post-deployment.
 It sends each utterance from the `utterances.json` file to the `match_intent` endpoint, captures the returned intent (predicted intent), and evaluates the system's accuracy by comparing the predicted intents to the true intents.

 * **Note** requirement.txt contains all the requirements for running the application (**app.py**) using standard uvicorn command and python scripts(`data_injector.py` and `post_evaluation.py` and notebook and `semantic_search_modeling.ipynb`) which is enough for the assignment.
-To reproduce the notebooks which performs data generation using LLaMa-2(`data_generation.ipynb`) one have to run cell-by-cell to install dependencies on the go.
+To reproduce the notebooks which perform data generation using LLaMa-2(`data_generation.ipynb`) one have to run cell-by-cell to install dependencies on the go.
 ---

 ## **Testing the Application**